VovaMind/KnowledgeBase/2018/udacity_aind_notes.md

 Softmax function: e^(s_1) / (sum of e^(s_i)).
 It helps to move from scores to class probabilities.

+Encoding: instead of enum, use boolean vector: is class 0, is class 1, ...

+Likelihood: overall probability of smth.
+Likelihood -> max.

+Cross entropy (CE): from max likelihood to minimum of -log(likelihood).
+CE = -sum(y_i * log(p(smth))).
+We can use CE for two classes or for multiclasses.

+Logistic regression: sigmoid function over linear function with using CE.
+Algorithm: iterate points and go by gradient direction with a learning rate.

+Logistic regression vs preceptron algorithm: logistic regression trying to improve the score even in a context of correct classification.

+In complicated cases we should consider non-linear models/functions.

+TODO: #29

 <a name="CNN"/>

 ## CNN notes